-The town of Tiverton has a beautiful new library which has become a community center.
+The town of Tiverton has a beautiful new library that was built to not only host books but to also act as a community center.
 Groups of all ages and walks of life gather together for meetings about a wide range of topics.
 At any given time you can see kids building with legos, teens playing on the PS4, families gathering for movie night, organizations hosting monthly meetings.
-The dynamic building was designed by Union Studios with guidance from Kimberly Bolan Cullin(Library Building Consultant), the Trustees, Foundation and staff.
+The dynamic building was designed by Union Studios with guidance from Kimberly Bolan Cullin(Library Building Consultant), the Building Committee, the Trustees, Foundation and Staff.

 We would like to thank the many generous people and organizations who made this project possible.
 As you walk through the library look for plaques with donors names on them.